 Rosehip oil, Marula oil, Sweet Almond oil, Avocado oil, Neroli oil, Argan Oil, Flaxseed Oil.

 This is prone to shine on the T-zone with dry patches usually around the cheeks and chin.
-Which means that your skin needs to be well hydrated with a balanced oil-production.
+This means that your skin needs to be well hydrated with balanced oil production.
 Combination skin does best with light oils with anti-bacterial properties that combat the oily T zone with minimal irritation to the skin.

 Natural oils for combination skin:

-Carrot seed oil, Olive oil, Grapeseed oil, Marula Oil, Jojoba oil, Raspberry seed oil.
+Carrot seed oil, Olive oil, Grapeseed oil, Marula Oil, Jojoba oil, and Raspberry seed oil.

 Although it seems intuitive oily skin sometimes lacks hydration, and facial oils are the most efficient way to provide moisture.
 Oils like Jojoba have properties which regulate oil production by tricking your oil glands into believing they have produced enough oil.